sheyijojo/aws-bootcamp-cruddur-2023/journal/week1.md

 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567"]
 ```

-- The "WORKDIR /backend-flask" is a directory inside container
+The "WORKDIR /backend-flask" is a directory inside container
+`--host=0.0.0.0` exposes this server to the public
+flask loves the 4567... notes coming on this

-## merge main on gitpod & vscode
+## merge git gitpod & vscode

 This will merge them without problems
 `git config pull.rebase false`